crimx/retux/docs/guide/motivation.md

 }
 ```

-This is a lot of boilerplate code for just one Action.
+We still write the boilerplate code like in JavaScript and now plus type definitions.

 In Retux Actions of a module are defined only once in a central hub called [Action Catalog][ActionCatalog] which will be reused to generate other utilities including Action Creators.